-New Zealand's social and economic wellbeing are dependent on a secure, costeffective electricity supply system.
-Renewable energy contributes to our international competitive advantage.
-Electricity also contributes to the health and safety of people and communities.
+New Zealand's social and Geothermal power stations located on multiple geothermal systems use fresh water for cooling, process water and drilling.

+economic wellbeing are 5 - 5 - 5 - 5 - 5 - 5 - 5 - 5 - 5 - 5 -

+dependent on a secure, cost-

+effective electricity supply

+system.
+Renewable energy

+contributes to our international

+competitive advantage.

+Electricity also contributes to

+the health and safety of people

+and communities.